 Cassandra is a distributed database management system built to handle massive data sets while providing high availability without compromising performance.
 That’s why many organizations use it for their mission-critical data.
 That being said, if you are running Cassandra then you’ll want to keep close tabs on it.
-And now SPM Performance Monitoring can help you do just that as the latest release supports Cassandra performance monitoring.
-Not to mention that all the usual SPM alerting, anomaly detection, etc., can be used with any of the Cassandra metrics.
+Sematext just added Cassandra monitoring to its growing set of database monitoring integrations, along with Cassandra alerting & anomaly detection on any of the monitored Cassandra metrics.

 Why Not Monitor More Than Just Cassandra?